Logo: Rhondda Records logo 2

 skipped out ---- onto the porch.

-But Rita ...would never forgave the Wards.
+But Rita ...would never forgive the Wards.

 Or the Welsh.